IKATS/vt-table/README.md

 This viz-tool allows to creates the rendering of a table for ikats.

-# Inputs

-vt-table use a Table object to

 ### Input and parameters

-The viz-tool takes 1 input:
+The viz-tool takes 1 only input:

 * **Table**: The Table object to generate the rendering.